A complete breakdown of Britney Spears, her conservatorship and the #FreeBritney movement

-However, not everything about the conservatorship is positive.
+However, while it might have been beneficial from a career perspective, not everything about the conservatorship is positive.
 The LA Times did an extensive investigation in the conservatorship and while they did not find any “independent evidence that Spears was being harmed by the arrangement,” the paper did find the arrangement “highly unusual”.
 Conservatorships are usually for the elderly, infirm and mentally disabled who are unable to take care of their own affairs or themselves.

 However, Britney Spear has released four studio albums, was a full-time judge on The X-Factor and toured the world extensively during the conservatorship’s twelve years.
 She even starred in How I Met Your Mother one month after the conservatorship is granted.
 It doesn’t sound like someone so troubled that they are unable to care for themselves.

 While there was concern for Britney and the control her father exercised over every detail of her life from the beginning of the arrangement, the #FreeBritney movement only gained real momentum in 2019.

 In January of that year, Britney announced she was indefinitely postponing her Vegas residency after her father suffered a “health emergency”.
 Soon after, Wallet, who had been the co-conservator up until, suddenly resigned with immediate effect, giving no reasoning behind his withdrawal.
 The courts granted Jamie Spear complete control over her daughter’s, physical wellbeing, estate and finances.